brianESte/master_thesis/README.md

 Initially i tried using TikZ's datavisualization library, and it worked pretty well.
 I ended up switching to PGFplots when i discovered that i could achieve what i wanted with it while using less code.

+#### Including SVGs

+The department logo was given as an SVG, but including an SVG in TeX is not at all straightforward.
+After various attempts, the SVG appraoch was abandoned in favor of a PNG file.

 ### Submission
 My university (or at least my department / thesis mentor) requires theses to contain an affidavit that has been physically printed and signed, then scanned to be included in the submitted document.